kylecorry31/Trail-Sense-Earth-Model/README.md

 # Trail-Sense-Earth-Model
 A generator for Trail Sense which generates Earth models such as historic temperatures and geoids.

-**generate-temperature-merra.py**: The script to generate the global temperature model.
+**generate-temperature-model.py**: The script to generate the global temperature model.
 This will generate 8 WEBP files in the output directory for the min/max monthly temperatures.
 Resolution is 576x361.

+**generate-humidity-model.py**: The script to generate the global humidity model.
+This will generate 4 WEBP files in the output directory for the monthly humidity.
+Resolution is 576x361.

-**generate-geoid.py**: The script to generate the geoid model.
+**generate-geoid-model.py**: The script to generate the geoid model.
 This will generate 1 WEBP file in the output directory.
 Resolution is 361x181.

 # Credits
 ## CRU